Integralist/integralist.co.uk/content/posts/thread-safe-concurrency.md

 > Note: for the full Mutex API see [http://www.ruby-doc.org/core-2.1.5/Mutex.html](http://www.ruby-doc.org/core-2.1.5/Mutex.html)

 This particular solution is the simplest of the three.
 BUT it doesn't take into account any logic for handling unexpected changes to data (we'll see what that means in the next section).

+### Mutex vs Semaphore?

+A semaphore is a construct which can be used to _constrain_ or _control_ access to a shared resource access via multiple threads.
+Think of it as a more generalized version of a mutex.

+A mutex ensures a single thread only ever has access to a segment of your code (it guards the 'critical section' of a piece of code), where as a semaphore is concerned with ensuring at most N threads can access your code.

 <div id="5-1"></div>
 ### Atomic operations